 5 – The Sebino Peat Bogs: birdwatching and nature photography

-In the extreme north of Franciacorta, a few dozen meters from Lake Iseo (read also: what to see on Lake Iseo) is this protected area.
+In the extreme north of Franciacorta, a few dozen meters from Lake Iseo (read also: Things to so on Lake Iseo) is this protected area.
 A natural reserve where you can walk in the middle of the green and, if you are passionate, do bird-watching or nature photography.
 The Sebino peat bogs are a marshy area that was formed due to the retreat of the waters of Lake Iseo up to the current borders.

 This place was very important in the past.
 From the marshy waters was extracted the peat, material used instead of coal to fuel the trains of the railway Brescia -> Edolo.